-Yes No C2 Do you have a policy of placing students on a waiting list? ~~ If we also a second the second time halow for fall 0004 administration of
+Yes No C2 Do you have a policy of placing students on a waiting list? х C2 If yes, please answer the questions below for fall 2006 admissions:

-- C2 If yes, please answer the questions below for fall 2004 admissions: C2 Number of qualified applicants offered a placed on waiting list - C2 Number accepting a place on the waiting list - C2 Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- C2 Number of qualified applicants offered a placed on waiting list - C2 Number accepting a place on the waiting list - C2 Number of wait-listed students admitted

+C2 Is your waiting list ranked?

+- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?